Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Gastrointestinal Bleeding.md

 ---

 # Information
-Gastrointestinal Bleeding is bleeding that occurs
+Gastrointestinal Bleeding is bleeding that occurs in the GI tract.
+It has two main

 > [!Important]
 - Important point